What Is Bone Marrow Cancer?

 Doctors will check your bone marrow to see if it’s making normal amounts of blood cells.
 This is called a bone marrow test.
 There are two types -- aspiration and biopsy.

 In the first type, your doctor takes a small amount of your bone marrow fluid with a needle.
-That will give him some idea what the problem is.
-It’ll also let him know if you have a fever or infection.
+That will give them some idea what the problem is.
+It’ll also let them know if you have a fever or infection.

 If your doctor needs more information, he’ll do a bone marrow biopsy.
 He’ll remove a small piece of marrow through a bigger needle.